-- Create the authorized certificate - (1) Select Create the certificate request first and continue the installation as the Installation Method. - (2) Click Create button to create the certificate request.
-Fill in the required information in the popup window.

-- (3) Download the certificate request and submit it to the trusted certificate authority for signature. - (4) After receiving the signed valid certificate, import the certificate to the device. - 4.
-There will be the certificate information after your successfully creating and installing the certificate.
+- Create the request and import the authorized certificate - (1) Select Create the certificate request first and continue the installation as the Installation Method. - (2) Click Create button to create the certificate request.
+Fill in the required information in the popup window. - (3) Click Download to download the certificate request and submit it to the trusted certificate authority for signature. - (4) After receiving the signed valid certificate, you can import the certificate in two ways: - Select Signed certificate is available, Start the installation directly.
+Click Browse and Install to import the certificate to the device.